richardschoen/howtostuff/ibmi_multi-threaded_server_jobs.md

          ALWMLTTHD(*YES)
 ```

-- Add the prestart job entries for QP0ZSPWP and QP0ZSPWt thread jobs
+- Add the prestart job entries for QP0ZSPWP and QP0ZSPWT thread jobs.
+I went with prestarting 100 thread jobs and allowing each one to be re-used 200 times.
+❗On one of the forums I read that they recommended MAXUSE(1) so each thread ends after usage.
+This would mirror closer to the real-world before using prestart jobs, but I would think a larger number of re-uses could be a good thing unless QP0ZSPWP and QP0ZSPWT jobs do something that doesn't make them good candidates for re-use more than 1 time.
 ```
 ADDPJE SBSD(QUSRWRK)
        PGM(QSYS/QP0ZSPWP)